Tina Peters (politician): Decertification of compromised voting machines

 On August 12, 2021, Griswold issued Election Order 2021-02 (EO-02), which announced the decertification of the county's voting equipment, which would have to be replaced before the November election unless Mesa County chose to conduct a hand count of ballots.
 Additionally, Griswold announced that Peters could no longer oversee the 2021 election.

 On August 17, 2021, the FBI investigated the alleged Mesa County election equipment breach alongside the Colorado Department of State's and County Treasurer's offices.
-Peters was not present when officials went to meet Peters and inspect the equipment.
+Peters was not present when officials went to meet her and inspect the equipment.
 Griswold issued a third Election Order, 2021-03 (EO-03), stating that Peters was in hiding and not complying, and as such, Mesa County Treasurer and former Clerk and Recorder Sheila Reiner was permitted to take control of the Mesa County elections as Election Supervisor.
 Griswold appointed her Republican predecessor, former Colorado Secretary of State Wayne Williams, as the Designated Election Official.
 The U.S. Cyber Security and Infrastructure Security Agency (CISA) looked into the alleged breach and determined that the incident did not risk the integrity of elections in either the state or the country, according to the secretary of state's office.
-On August 19, 2021, MyPillow CEO Mike Lindell told Vice News in an interview that Peters was "holed up" in a safe house for her protection.
+On August 19, 2021, MyPillow CEO Mike Lindell told Vice News in an interview that Peters was "holed up" in a safe house provided by him for her protection.
 A member of Lindell's own security team leaked the location, so she was moved to another unknown location.
-On August 21, 2021, a support rally was held for Peters in Mesa County; her supporters said there had been a security breach.
+On August 21, 2021, a support rally was held for Peters in Mesa County; her supporters claimed there had been a security breach.

 On August 24, 2021, the all-Republican Mesa County Board of County Commissioners voted unanimously to replace 41 compromised pieces of election equipment with new equipment also from Dominion Voting Systems.
 Thirty-four county residents spoke to the commission before the vote, all opposing the Dominion contract.
 The commissioners extended the service agreement for eight years (to 2029) and purchased a "Dominion Ballot Audit Review" for $3,300 per election, for a total cost of $825,281.
 The agreement with Dominion included a promise that the company would not file a civil lawsuit against the county over defamatory remarks allegedly made by Peters.